Star Trek: Klingon Empire

-Star Trek: Klingon Empire is series of interlinked Klingon-centric Star Trek novels written by Keith DeCandido.
+Star Trek: Klingon Empire is a series of interlinked Klingon-centric Star Trek novels written by Keith DeCandido.
 The series was published by Pocket Books from 2003 to 2008.

 Originally published as Star Trek: I.K.S.
 Gorkon.

 Production

 Following positive reaction to his novel Diplomatic Implausibility (2001), DeCandido was curious if there was sufficient interest in a Klingon-centric series.
 In Voyages of Imagination (2009) by Jeff Ayers, DeCandido said "Pocket Books … was willing to take a chance."
 He had "already set it up" in Diplomatic Implausibility and The Brave and the Bold, Book Two (2002), so he "took it forward" with two novels.
 A third novel followed in 2005.

 In 2008, the series was relaunched as Klingon Empire.
 The scope of A Burning House expanded the setting beyond the crew aboard the Gorkon.

 Members of Gorkon crew appear in the Destiny (2008) miniseries, by David Mack, and in A Singular Destiny (2008), by DeCandido.

 Only one relaunch novel has been published, though representatives of Simon & Schuster suggested new 'Klingon' novels were forthcoming as late as 2012.
 DeCandido explained in numerous interviews he has not queried new novels for the series since he submitted the un-related short story "The Unhappy Ones", later collected in Seven Deadly Sins (2010).